 For Solvency II, all assets and liabilities held at the reporting date are valued according to the rules prescribed in the Solvency II regulations.
 Additionally, the prescribed headings required for Solvency II disclosures differ from those used by the Company in its statutory financial statements.
-These differences are immaterial with the exception of the insurance technical provisions, reinsurance recoverables and deferred tax assets and liabilities.
+These differences are immaterial with the exception of the insurance technical provisions, reinsurance recoverable and deferred tax assets and liabilities.
+On a Solvency II basis the Company had total assets of $\leq 1,541,221$ k which is $\leq 620,116$ k lower than the value disclosed in the statutory accounts and $\leq 728,340$ k of liabilities compared with liabilities in the statutory accounts of $\leq 1,559,072$ k.
+The Company's excess of assets over liabilities was $\leq 812,881$ k (2016: $\leq 740,118$ k).

 The valuation bases for technical provisions differ between the statutory financial statements and Solvency II.
-This valuation is detailed in section D.2.
-The revaluation of the technical provisions under Solvency II gives rise to a revaluation of the related reinsurance and deferred tax assets and liabilities and these are detailed in sections D.1 and D.3.
+This valuation is detailed in section D.2 of this document.
+The revaluation of the technical provisions under Solvency II gives rise to a revaluation of the related reinsurance and deferred tax assets and liabilities and these are detailed in section D.1 and section D.3 of this document.